fmartinlef/zbxtool/README.md

     pip install -r requirements.txt

-6/ access of tool directory

-    cd admtool / cd migtool

-7/ adapt config.ini for use
+6/ configure config.ini files in tools directories

-    replace variables with the selected values
+    replace variables with the selected values in admtool and migtool directory

 8/ execute the utilities

+    only from zbxtool directory
-    python <selected tool.py> --help
+    python <tool directory>/<selected tool.py> --help